Steering Large Language Models for Machine Translation Personalization: Introduction

 \section{Introduction}

-When we read a translated book, we do not simply read the story in a new language; we also experience the translator's personal voice by means of their stylistic choices.
+A translated novel is not a simple literal retelling of the story---the personal style of the translator and their lexical and stylistic choices play a crucial role in shaping the narrative in a new language.
 Past efforts in the automatic translation of literary works have historically been constrained by the limited capabilities and flexibility of machine translation (MT) systems.
-The recent popularization of MT systems based on large language models (LLMs) has greatly improved their capacity in handling the long contexts typical of literary translations, but mimicking the creative and rich language that characterize the translators' own style remains an open issue.
-In this context, several works explored the usage of prompting and tuning-based strategies to ensure translations are stylistically appropriate~\citep{michel-neubig-2018-extreme,wang-etal-2021-towards}.
-However, their influence on model internal representations is rarely explored, so that their impact is less controllable and often unpredictable.
-In this work, we adopt prompting methods as baselines and compare their effectiveness to \textit{steering} methods proposed in interpretability literature.
-These techniques can be used to surgically intervene on LLMs' intermediate representation to generate personalized translations when few examples are available.
-For this purpose, we employ the \textsc{par3} dataset~\citep{thai-etal-2022-exploring}, which includes multiple human translations for novels translated to English from 7 typologically diverse languages.
+The recent popularization of MT systems based on large language models (LLMs) has dramatically improved their capacity in handling the long contexts typical of literary translations, but mimicking the creative and rich language that characterizes the translators' own style remains an open issue.
+While prompting and tuning-based strategies have been successfully used for MT personalization~\citep{michel-neubig-2018-extreme,wang-etal-2021-towards}, recent advances in interpretability research have highlighted the effectiveness of various \textit{steering} methods, which employ surgical interventions on LLMs' activations to condition model generation~\citep{rimsky-etal-2024-steering}.
+While steering techniques were primarily applied to explicit properties such as sentiment and formality, this work aims to test their effectiveness for MT personalization.
+We compare steering methods with established prompting techniques, with a particular focus on the challenging domain of literary translation, where stylistic choices are more evident.